Dementia and memory loss

 - information and advice on a wide range of issues including benefits, disability and carers’ rights, and health and community care services

-- help and advocacy to access benefits, services, breaks and other support to meet the needs of carers and their families
+- help and advocacy to access benefits, services, breaks and other support, including wellbeing, activities and peer support networks to meet the needs of carers and their families

 New Dementia Home